-Figure 11: Yearly LISA maps of transformed VIIRS fire density data.
-Same legend as in Fig 8.
+Figure 11: Yearly LISA maps (local indicators of spatial association maps) of transformed MODIS fire density data.
+Same legend as in FigSee Figure 9 for colour legend of hexagons.

-As shown in the LISA maps of MODIS fire density, the spatial patterns of fire density slightly resembled those of forest loss over the period under study (Fig. 10).
+As shown in the LISA maps of MODIS fire density, the spatial patterns of fire density slightly resembled those of forest loss over the period under study (Fig. 11).
 However, the degree of agreement between forest loss and fire density was greater in the Western and Central Regions-Sierra de Bahoruco, Northwestern Region, Cordillera Central-than in the eastern half of the country-Los Haitises and the Eastern Region.
 Particularly, although the eastern half showed extensive forest loss activity, few HH clusters of fire density were recorded in this region during the period under investigation.
-In fact, during the six-year period 2013-2018, HH clusters of fire completely disappeared from the Eastern Region (Figs. 11 and B6).
+In fact, during the six-year period 2013-2018, HH clusters of fire completely disappeared from the Eastern Region (Fig. 11).
 Hence, fire activity showed a diverging trend in relation to that of deforestation in Los Haitises and the Eastern Region.

 In addition, three remarkable features regarding the distribution of HH clusters of fire density merit mention in this section.
-(Figs. 10, 11, B5 and B6).
+(Figs. 11 and S10).
 The first is a large concentration of HH clusters in 2005 over southern Cordillera Central, related to an uncontrolled wildfire that devastated almost 80 km2 of pine forest.
 As a result, more than 100 fire points per 100 km2 were reached, which is a historical record.
-Second, for three years in a row-2013, 2014, 2015-both MODIS and VIIRS sensors detected a high concentration of hotspots over Sierra de Bahoruco, attributable to multiple wildfires that swept large areas of different types of mountain forests during those years.
-Third, in 2014 and 2015, both sensors detected a relatively high number of fire points in Valle Nuevo, southern Cordillera Central, which are depicted in Fig. B6 as HH clusters, and which are also consistent with the fire history of the area.
+Second, for three years in a row-2013, 2014, 2015-the MODIS sensor detected a high concentration of hotspots over Sierra de Bahoruco, attributable to multiple wildfires that swept large areas of different types of mountain forests during those years.
+Third, in 2014 and 2015, the MODIS sensor detected a relatively high number of fire points in Valle Nuevo, southern Cordillera Central, which are depicted in Fig. S10 as HH clusters, and which are also consistent with the fire history of the area.

 Finally, the spatial error models yielded consistent results for forest loss as a function of fire density (Table 3).
-The main finding was that, when modeling the variables over the entire grid-i.e., nationwide analysis-fire density significantly associated with forest loss, which is consistent with the results of the long-term approach.
+The main finding was that, when modeling the variables over the entire grid-i.e., nationwide analysis-fire density was significantly associated with forest loss, which is consistent with the results of the long-term approach.
 Particularly, both fire density coefficient and intercept were significant in every annual model, regardless of the size of deforestation clearings, whether large or small.
 Moreover, regional subsets showed that fire density was a suitable predictor of forest loss most of the time in Western and Central regions, whereas in Los Haitises-Samaná Peninsula and the easternmost region, fire density failed as a predictor of forest loss for many years.